Night-human/cheat_notes/Linux/Storage-volumes-LVM/3-LVM volumes.md

 We need to unmount the original volume first.
 Then use:

     lvconvert --merge <snapshot-path>

+If you make a mistake and tried to merge the snapshot with the original volume mounted yet, try this:

+    lvchange --refresh <VG-name>

 > This action will erase our snapshot volume.